 This guideline applies to insurers operating independently as well as to insurers operating as members of a financial group.
-As regards mutual insurance associations that are members of a federation, the standards or policies adopted by the federation should be consistent with-and even converge on-the principles of sound and prudent management detailed in this guideline.
+As regards mutual insurance associations that are members of a federation, the standards or policies adopted by the federation should be consistent with-and even converge on-the principles of sound and prudent management prescribed by law and detailed in this guideline.

-For purposes of this guideline, "financial group" refers to any group of legal persons composed of a parent company (financial institution or holding company) and legal persons affiliated therewith.
+&lt;sup>7- For purposes of this guideline, "financial group" refers to any group of legal persons composed of a parent company (financial institution or holding company) and legal persons affiliated therewith.